pgerbino/prompt_engineering_node/examples/05-test-generation/README.md

 After completing this example, you can:
 1. Try generating tests for different types of code
-2. Customize the test generation parameters
+2. Customize the test generation prompt
 3. Move on to the security audit example (06)